This is the Ultimate Guide to Creating a Blog and how to Transfer Hosting from Godaddy to Bluehost (WordPress)

 - Copy and paste all of this information into a new Filezilla connection, including your password.
 Select SFTP, port 22.

 - Connect to your SFTP server.
 Create a new directory on your drive and drag all of the files and folders from the server connection (on the right) to your drive (to the left) to download them.
 This will take a while depending on how many files you have.
+This is an important step to move WordPress site from Godaddy to Bluehost.

-Export your old Database
+Export your old Database from Godaddy Managed WordPress

 - In the meantime, go back to the Godaddy hosting panel.
 Click the “VIEW” link next to Database: phpMyAdmin.
 Toggle password and copy this to your clipboard.
 Save the username somewhere.
 Click the phpMyAdmin URL to go to your database.